Cambridge University Heraldic and Genealogical Society

-Foundation of the society
+About

 The first Cambridge University Heraldic Society was founded in 1948 from the remnants of the late nineteenth-century Monumental Brass Society.
 In 1954, a separate Cambridge University Society of Genealogists was formed.
 Not surprisingly many members of one society were members of the other and on 10 June 1957, sponsored by some vice-presidents, by agreement between the secretaries, special general meetings of both societies were held and resolutions passed abolishing both societies on condition that a new joint society was formed later in the day.
 Meetings held earlier in the term had led to the formal culmination of a series of discussions for the consolidation and amalgamation.

 The structure of the new society was to include a patron and a number of honorary vice-presidents.
 The committee was to consist of a president, a secretary, a senior treasurer, a junior treasurer and ordinary committee members.

-The society today

 Four speaker meetings are held in each of the Michaelmas and Lent terms and a ninth at the beginning of the Easter term.
 These are in the general area of heraldry and genealogy but also include cognate subjects such as ceremonial dress, tartan, local history, customs, military medals or indeed anything of an antiquarian nature.
-There are generally two outings each year—one in Michaelmas and one in Lent-–to places of heraldic and genealogical interest.
+There are generally two outings each year—one in Michaelmas and one in Lent to places of heraldic and genealogical interest.
 In recent years, the society has visited the College of Arms, the Society of Genealogists and various cathedrals and museums.
 The society also hosts one large dinner each term with the Annual Dinner (in the Lent term) attracting up to 70 diners.
 In March 2023 this was held at the House of Lords.
 There is also a garden party in the Easter term.

-In 2022 the society hosted the 35th International Congress of Genealogical and Heraldic Sciences patronized by The Earl of Wessex, and attended by officers of arms from many different nations (including Garter King of Arms, Lord Lyon King of Arms, and the Deputy Chief Herald of Canada).
+In 2022 the society hosted the 35th International Congress of Genealogical and Heraldic Sciences patronized by HRH The Earl of Wessex (now the Duke of Edinburgh), and attended by officers of arms from many different nations (including Garter King of Arms, Lord Lyon King of Arms, York Herald, Rothesay Herald, and the Deputy Chief Herald of Canada).